1970 Major League Baseball postseason: Baltimore Orioles (AL) vs. Cincinnati Reds (NL)

-After their humiliating defeat in the previous year's World Series at the hands of the New York Mets, the Orioles defeated the Reds in five games to win their second World Series title in franchise history.
+The Orioles defeated the Reds in five games to win their second World Series title in franchise history.

 The Orioles stole Game 1 on the road in Cincinnati, as Brooks Robinson hit a solo home run in the top of the seventh to give the O's a 4–3 victory.
 Game 1 was marred by controversy during the sixth inning – The Reds had Bernie Carbo on third and Tommy Helms on first when Ty Cline, batting for Woody Woodward, hit a high chopper in front of the plate.
 Home plate umpire Ken Burkhart positioned himself in front of the plate to call the ball fair or foul as Carbo sped home.
 Baltimore catcher Elrod Hendricks fielded the ball and turned to tag Carbo with Burkhart blocking the way.
 Hendricks tagged the sliding Carbo with his glove hand while holding the ball in his bare right hand, and Burkhart was knocked to the ground as he had his back to the play.
 When Burkhart turned around, he saw Carbo out of the baseline because Burkhart was actually blocking Carbo's direct path to the plate as Hendricks held the ball.
 Burkhart signaled Carbo out without asking for help from the other umpires.
 Replays showed that Hendricks tagged Carbo with an empty mitt, but Carbo also missed the plate on the slide, although he stood on it when he argued the "out" call.
 Both Carbo and Sparky Anderson vehemently argued the call, to no avail.

 In Game 2, the Reds jumped out to an early 4–0 lead after the first three innings, however the Orioles went on a 6–1 run through the next three innings to win by one run and go up 2–0 in the series headed to Baltimore.
-Dave McNally had yet another postseason complete game performance in Game 3 as the Orioles blew out the Reds by a 9–3 score to take a 3–0 series lead.
-Even though the Reds took Game 4 by one run to avoid a sweep, it wasn't enough.
-The Orioles, thanks to a complete game performance from Mike Cuellar, blew out the Reds again to clinch the championship in Game 5.
+Dave McNally had yet another postseason complete game performance in Game 3 as the Orioles blew out the Reds to take a commanding three games to none series lead.
+In Game 4, with the Orioles six outs away from a World Series sweep, Lee May hit a three-run homer to put the Reds in the lead for good as they forced a fifth game, but it wasn’t enough.
+Mike Cuellar pitched another complete game for the Orioles as they blew out the Reds again to clinch the championship in Game 5.